 Entries for 2018

-Submissions for the 2018 award are now open.
+Submissions for the 2018 award are now closed.
 The judges will produce a longlist of up to twelve books for January 2017, followed by a shortlist of six books for March 2017.
 The winner will be chosen and announced at the end of April 2017.

 Who are Wellcome Collection and why do they have a book prize?